getbraincloud/braincloud-docs/docs/learn/5_portal-tutorials/3_user-monitoring/finding-a-user/index.md

 date: "2015-08-20"
 ---

-The first step is to get to the User Monitoring section.
-From the side navigation bar click on the Monitoring tab at the top, followed by the User Monitoring tab below.
+The first step is to get to the User section.
+From the side navigation bar click on the User Browser, followed by the options tabs below.

 [![](images/2.png)](images/2.png)